THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 To know how to get to your destination, you have to know where you are now.

-To find your way where you want to go, you first need to know your starting point.
-A clear understanding of your existing culture – warts and all – is necessary before you begin trying to improve the culture.
-Just as the master gardener knows to test the soil to learn which nutrients are lacking and which are abundant, the leaders initiating corporate culture change must get to know the current conditions, including what’s missing and what’s overrepresented.
+Just as the master gardener tests the soil to determine which nutrients are lacking and which are abundant, the leaders initiating corporate culture change must understand the current conditions, including what is missing and what is overrepresented.

 Goals are necessary for positive cultural change.
 What do you want to be able to say about your organization one year from now?
 What headaches do you want to eliminate as much as possible through culture change?
 How much revenue growth is reasonable to expect?
 What percentage drop in employee turnover is your goal?
 Without goals, cultural change efforts will fall flat.

-And finally, for cultural change to succeed, you must have buy-in from people at every level of the organization, from the CEO to the entry-level employee.
+Finally, for cultural change to succeed, buy-in must come from people at every level of the organization, from the CEO to the entry-level employee.
 You can’t expect every employee to like everything about the change process, but you must be confident in their support.

 Culture Change and Change Management